Shillelagh: Fittings

 Shillelaghs may be hollowed at the heavy "hitting" end and filled with molten lead to increase the weight beyond the typical two pounds; this sort of shillelagh is known as a 'loaded stick'.

-The loaded types needed to have its knob fitted with iron ferrules to maintain structural integrity, and the sticks also have iron ferrules fitted onto their narrow end.
+This loaded type needed to have its knob fitted with iron ferrules to maintain structural integrity, and the stick also has an iron ferrule fitted onto its narrow end.
 Shillelaghs may also have a heavy knob for a handle which can be used for striking.
 Shillelaghs may also have a strap attached, similar to commercially made walking sticks, to place around the holder's wrist.

 History

-The shillelagh was originally used for settling disputes in a gentlemanly manner — like a duel with pistols or swords.
-Modern practitioners of bataireacht study the use of the shillelagh for self-defence and as a martial art.
-Of the practice, researcher J. W. Hurley writes:
+Shillelaghs were used in Ireland for duels, as were swords or pistols in other places, with a code of conduct.
+Modern practitioners of this form of stick-fighting study the use of the shillelagh for self-defence and as a martial art.
+Researcher J. W. Hurley writes:

 Methods of shillelagh fighting have evolved over a period of thousands of years, from the spear, staff, axe and sword fighting of the Irish.
 There is some evidence which suggests that the use of Irish stick weapons may have evolved in a progression from a reliance on long spears and wattles, to shorter spears and wattles, to the shillelagh, alpeen, blackthorn (walking-stick) and short cudgel.
 By the 19th century Irish shillelagh-fighting had evolved into a practice which involved the use of three basic types of weapons, sticks which were long, medium or short in length.